Origin of Buddha Museum

 B. Philosophy Behind the Construction of Buddha Museum

 Venerable Master Hsing Yun says, “The Buddha Museum is a historic construction that resides in the minds of all beings.
-The Center belongs to everyone and anybody can come to the Center.
+The Museum belongs to everyone and anybody can come to the Museum.
 It is also a place of culture and education.
 Visitors ranging from individuals to families, schools, and organizations, are free to gather and learn here.”

 C. Development Goals of Buddha Museum